 The conservative editorial board of The Gazette, the state’s second-largest newspaper, owned by Phil Anschutz, a Stapleton financial donor, wrote in mid-January that everyone in the Republican field should just drop out and coalesce around Stapleton.

 He has also raised the most money as any non-self-funding Republican candidate.
 But the money associated with helping him has drawn scrutiny.

 Stapleton employed a novel strategy similar to one Jeb Bush used in his 2016 run for president in which Bush helped raise money for a Super PAC called Right to Rise before officially announcing he was a candidate.
 Since candidates or campaigns cannot coordinate with Super PACs, delaying an official candidacy is an end-run around that limitation.
-At the state level, the Jeb Bush strategy has since been deployed by a U.S. Senate candidate in Florida, but in Colorado, no one has yet to try it— until now.
+At the state level, the Jeb Bush strategy has since been deployed by a U.S. Senate candidate in Florida, but in Colorado, no one has tried it— until now.